South Coast KwaZulu-Natal

 Margate, Port Shepstone, Scottburgh, Hibberdene, Uvongo and Ramsgate are some of the towns comprising the South Coast of KwaZulu-Natal.
-Its beautiful beaches are the main highlight, although golfing and adventure destinations also feature prominently among the South Coast's attractions.
+Its beautiful beaches are the main highlight, although golfing and adventure destinations also feature prominently among the popular attractions.

-The region is blessed with pristine beaches and boasts 4 Blue Flag beaches at Margate, Marina/San Lameer, Ramsgate and Trafalgar.
+The region is blessed with pristine beaches and regularly boasts Blue Flag status beaches, most often at Margate, Marina/San Lameer, Ramsgate and Trafalgar.
 Blue Flag beaches are those that have achieved excellence in water quality and environmental education and adhere to international safety standards.

 Just off KwaZulu-Natal's South Coast are Aliwal Shoal and Protea Banks – two popular deep-sea diving haunts.
 Both are frequented by large shark populations, with the latter being ranked as one of the top shark diving sites in the world.

 If you're looking to up your adrenaline even more, visit Oribi Gorge.
 This 27km- long, 400m deep gorge cuts its way through 365-year-old rock and is a haven for thrill-seekers.
 The world's highest bungee swing is located here – a heart-stopping, 33-storey jump from the top of Lehrs Falls into the gorge.